-When I went to the Philippines a couple months ago, my ultra-cheap flight came with a 15-hour layover in Seoul, South Korea.
+When I went to the Philippines, my ultra-cheap flight came with a 15-hour layover in Seoul, South Korea.
 At first I thought, no big deal.
 I can entertain myself for one day anywhere, right?
 But then I found out that Seoul is literally the best place one could ever schedule a long layover.
-Here’s why 12 hours in Seoul went above and beyond my expectations.
+Here’s why a 12 hours layover in Seoul went above and beyond my expectations.

 Incheon Airport is one of the nicest airports I’ve ever been to.
 Not only do they have tons of great shops and restaurants (hello Taco Bell… Kidding.
 Kind of… true story, I ate Taco Bell in Korea), but they offer tons of other amenities as well, including…